 4. Paper plates + cups: Sometimes its nice to have zero dishes to do.

 5. Laundry Detergent: It BLEW MY MIND how much laundry we went through those early weeks with Lincoln.
-And on top of that, stocking up means one less thing to think about over the next few months.
+And on top of that, because we’ve stockpiled laundry detergent, it means one less thing to think about over the next few months.
 Plus our favorite detergent (remember this cute post of Lincoln when he was just a few months old?), Persil Pro-Clean, is now available at select Target stores so you can stock up while you’re doing your usual Target run.
 We usually get the original scent but I’m trying out the new Intense Fresh right now and it smells fantastic (I also highly recommend their formula for whites because it keeps them so bright!).
 The formula manages to not be rough on clothes while still having a really powerful stain remover (take that spit-up).

 6. Dishwasher Detergent: Because at some point the paper plates will run out and you’ll have to do dishes again.